A World to Believe In

-"A World to Believe In" (あなたがいる限り, Anata ga Iru Kagiri) is a song recorded by Canadian singer Celine Dion, taken from her tenth English-language studio album, Taking Chances (2007).
-It was written by Tino Izzo and Rosanna Ciciola, and produced by the Grammy-winning producer, John Shanks.
-Re-recorded as a duet with the Japanese singer Yuna Ito, it was released as the second single in Japan from Taking Chances on 16 January 2008, and also as the lead single from Dion's Japanese greatest hits album, Complete Best (2008).
-The duet version was also included on Ito's album, Wish (2008).
-The song reached number three on the Billboard Japan Hot 100 and number eight on the Oricon Singles Chart.
+"A World to Believe In" is a song recorded by Canadian singer Celine Dion for her tenth English‑language studio album, Taking Chances (2007).
+Written by Tino Izzo and Rosanna Ciciola and produced by Grammy Award–winning producer John Shanks, it was later re‑recorded as a bilingual English–Japanese duet with Japanese singer Yuna Ito.
+Issued in Japan on 16 January 2008 as the second single from Taking Chances, the duet also served as the lead single from Dion's compilation Complete Best released the same year.
+It was additionally included on Ito's album Wish.
+The duet became a commercial success in Japan, reaching number three on the Billboard Japan Hot 100 and number eight on the Oricon Singles Chart.

 Background and release

-The track was re-recorded in October 2007 as an English-Japanese duet with Yuna Ito, retitled as "あなたがいる限り: A World to Believe In."
-Dion was impressed when she heard Ito's cover of "My Heart Will Go On", featured on the Japan only released tribute album Tribute to Céline Dion from 26 September 2007, and proposed the idea of the duet together.
-The song was also featured on Ito's album, Wish.
+Dion originally recorded "A World to Believe In" as a solo English‑language track for her 2007 album Taking Chances.
+After hearing Yuna Ito's cover of "My Heart Will Go On" on the Japan‑only tribute album Tribute to Céline Dion, released in September 2007, she proposed recording a duet.

-"A World to Believe In" follows Ikimono-gakari's "Akaneiro no Yakusoku" to become the ninth LISMO cellphone service TV commercial song, aired from 1 December 2007.
+In October 2007, Dion and Ito recorded a bilingual English–Japanese version titled "あなたがいる限り 〜A World to Believe In〜".
+The Japanese lyrics were written by Natsumi Kobayashi, and the duet was co‑produced by Kenji Tamai.
+It premiered in a LISMO cellphone service commercial that began airing on 1 December 2007.

+The four‑track single was released in Japan on 16 January 2008. "あなたがいる限り 〜A World to Believe In〜" appeared on Ito's album Wish issued on 20 February 2008, while the U.S.A. mix was included on Dion's compilation Complete Best released on 27 February 2008.

+Commercial performance

 The single debuted at number eight on the Japanese Oricon Singles Chart with 11,778 copies sold.
-In its second week it dropped to number twenty-two with 5,399 copies.
-After eight weeks the single has sold 24,105 copies in total.
-On the Oricon Daily Singles Chart the song peaked at number six.
-It also reached number three on the Billboard Japan Hot 100.
+In its second week, it fell to number 22 with 5,399 copies sold.
+After eight weeks, total sales reached 24,105 copies.
+On the Oricon Daily Singles Chart, it peaked at number six.
+The duet also reached number three on the Billboard Japan Hot 100.

-"あなたがいる限り: A World to Believe In" (U.S.A. mix) subsequently appeared as the first track on Dion's greatest hits album, called Complete Best, released on 27 February 2008.

-Yuna Ito supported Dion's concerts in Japan, during her Taking Chances World Tour.
-Both artists performed their duet live on stage.

 Music video

-The videoclip was shot in Las Vegas, Nevada, in October 2007.
+The music video was filmed in Las Vegas, Nevada, in October 2007.
 It shows Dion and Ito in the recording studio.
-The video, released on 6 December 2007 was nominated at MTV Video Music Awards Japan in category Best Collaboration Video.
-It was commercially released on Ultimate Box, which includes two CDs and three DVDs.
+Released on 6 December 2007, the video was nominated for Best Collaboration Video at the MTV Video Music Awards Japan.
+It was later included on Ultimate Box, a set containing two CDs and three DVDs.

+Live performances

+Ito supported Dion's concerts in Japan during the Taking Chances World Tour, and both artists performed the duet live on stage in March 2008.